limanartem/Shop.App/apps/shop.app.mobile/README.md

 * Some profiles configured to produce `apk` files, which can be manually installed on android devices, wheres others produce `aab` files that can only be used for store deployment
 * Read more docs - [Build your project for app stores](https://docs.expo.dev/deploy/build-project/)

+## Builds troubleshooting
+* It seems that currently expo.dev has issues building latest `expo@49.0.21` and `react-native@0.73.1` packages.
+Running `npx expo install --check` would suggest to downgrade to `react-native@0.72.6`, which does not work well for shop.app.mobile as it gets stuck on start.
+But to test build on expo.dev, run check tool and apply suggested downgrades, this would allow to pass build on expo.dev, but app would not be runnable.
+Currently it is unclear what is causing this

 # Packages used
 * [React Native Paper](https://callstack.github.io/react-native-paper/docs/guides/getting-started) - for Material UI components for ReactNative
 * [react-native-mmkv](https://github.com/mrousavy/react-native-mmkv) - for fast key/value based storage